AndreKuratomi/finances_tables_to_db_and_mail/README.md

 If the new base spreadsheets contain new data the application already have files to compare what is new and what is not and feed the 'edited_table/''s spreadsheet, which is not deleted at the end of a process, with new data.

 <h3>When the month changes:</h3>
 This application is designed to operate at the beggining and during the month.
 When it changes something else must be done: in the application's folder there is a file named "DELETE_ME_BEFORE_FIRST_MONTH_OPERATION.txt" that must be deleted before starting the first process of the month.
 Its deletion will delete all the application's tables and its reports.
-More about that in [Application's behaviour by case](#applications-behaviour-by-case).
+More about that in [Applications behaviour by case](#applications-behaviour-by-case).

+For deep information or how the app works read the chapter below:

 <br>